Comparison

 If you asked me a few years ago, I'd say WordPress.
 But now?
 I use Framer for all of my projects.

 That said, WordPress is still a beast if you're running a large blog or want full dev control.
-There’s no “one-size-fits-all,” but for modern web creators, Framer is catching up fast.
+There's no one-size-fits-all, but for modern web creators, Framer is catching up fast.

 widya bayu w profile pircture